 - Let the ice melt, take out the chocolate and you have a colorful coral reef!

-Make this an educational experience and share these tips about coral reefs with your grandkids:
+To create an educational experience; share these tips about coral reefs with your kids/grandkids:

 - Coral is made from tiny organisms called polyps